Apiaceae: Carrot Family – Lomatium

 Notes:

-The small, broadly toothed leaves with their pointed tips are characteristic of this lomatium although they are surprisingly variable, even on the same plant, varying from the sharp-lobed to a much more rounded form, both weakly spine-toothed or -tipped.
-Fruits have wings equal to or wider than the body and are notched at the tip.
+This lomatium has small, broadly toothed leaves with pointed tips.
+The leaves are surprisingly variable, even on the same plant, ranging from sharp-lobed to a much more rounded form, and may be weakly spine-toothed or spine-tipped.
+Fruits have wings equal to or wider than the body, and are notched at the tip.
+Photo #1 by CJH.

 Common Lomatium – Lomatium utriculatum